Optikube/optikube-operator/README.md

 Optimization settings in OptiKube are pivotal for tailoring Kubernetes deployment strategies according to specific needs, enabling a more effective management of resources and costs.
 These settings are derived from user inputs during the creation of Kubernetes Event-Driven Autoscalers (KEDA) and are crucial for defining the operational behavior of these scalers.
 Here's an in-depth look at how these settings influence the configuration and operation of the OptiKube operator.

 ### Overview
-When users configure a KEDA scaler in Optikube, they input various optimization parameters that directly influence how the application behaves under different load conditions.
+When users configure a KEDA scaler in OptiKube, they input various optimization parameters that directly influence how the application behaves under different load conditions.
 Based on these inputs, a weighted optimization score is calculated and stored along with the configuration settings in a Redis database.
 This score is instrumental in determining which of the three optimization strategies—Balanced, Cost Efficient, and Performance—is applied to the Kubernetes deployment.

 ### Optimization Strategies
 Each optimization strategy applies distinct policies and thresholds that impact the autoscaling behavior: